LizRem/diabetes-complications/README.md

-# diabetes-complications
+# ML4H-diabetes-complications
-Exploring Long-Term Prediction of Type 2 Diabetes Microvascular Complications
+This repistory contains the code for the workshop paper Exploring Long-Term Prediction of Type 2 Diabetes Microvascular Complications (Machine Learning for Healthcare 2024)